emmanueluche/dune_imperium_uprising_4/Manual.md

 ### INTRIGUE CARDS (Page 7)

-Intrigue cards represent subterfuge, backroom dealings, and surprise twists— they can provide resources like water or spice, increase your Inﬂuence with a Faction, or even score Victory Points.
+Intrigue cards represent subterfuge, backroom dealings, and surprise twists — they can provide resources like water or spice, increase your Inﬂuence with a Faction, or even score Victory Points.
 Each Intrigue card indicates when it can be played, what effect it has, and whether there are costs or conditions to playing it.

 You receive Intrigue cards primarily from board spaces such as Secrets, Sardaukar, and Assembly Hall.
 (But look for other opportunities on cards, wherever you see the Intrigue card icon.)
 They are kept face down, separate from your deck.
 You may look at them at any time.
 Reveal them to your opponents only when you play them.
 Once an Intrigue card is played and resolved, place it face up in a discard pile next to the Intrigue Deck.